niplav/site/notes.md

 		* `$\frac{1 \text{ warning}}{\text{person} \cdot \text{day}} \cdot \frac{2 \text{ unskilled labor seconds}}{\text{warning}} \cdot \frac{1 \text{ unskilled labor hour}}{3600 \text{ unskilled labor seconds}} \cdot \frac{365 \text{ days}}{\text{year}} \cdot 4 \text{ years} \cdot 4 \cdot 10^8 \text{ persons} \approx 3.25 \cdot 10^8 \text{ unskilled labor hours}$`
 		* Which at `$\frac{5€}{\text{unskilled labor hour}}$` is ~1.6 bio. €
 		* Can the benefit compare to this?
+* Ceramic plates and cups made of glass that break easily
+* Non-velcro shoes
+* Courses at university are not 3blue1brown + Q&A + extensive quizzes (or automated tutoring à la DARPA)
+* TSA security theater
+* A lot of terminology in mathematics, for example using "numerator"/"denominator" instead of "upper number"/"lower number" when talking about [fractions](https://en.wikipedia.org/wiki/Fraction) (which would be vastly easier to understand/remember *and* in one case even has fewer syllables)
+* Recycling

 <!--
 TODO: I got pushback on LW for this:
 * Gear sticks for manual gear shifting (which are much more common in the EU, I think)